twinfer/factstoredb/README.md

 This schema design is portable and works efficiently on both SQLite and PostgreSQL.
 ## Usage

-Here is a basic example of how to create and use the `DBFactStore`.
+### Basic Usage (Connection String)

+The simplest way to create a fact store is with a connection string.
+The library handles connection creation and management for you.

 ```go
 package main